Uphill Policy at Snowmass

-- Uphillers must remain visible at all times.
+- Uphillers must have their strap with current year sticker and uphill pass visible at all times.

 - Uphillers must be aware of downhill traffic and avoid blind spots.

 - Uphillers must stay away from all snowmaking equipment and may not cross snowmaking lines at any time.

 - All uphillers must have a valid lift ticket or pass to ride up any lifts.